 What is the length of your school day?
 Students attend school from 8:00 a.m.-3:30 p.m. daily on M, T, Th, & F. On Wednesday, students are in attendance from 8:00 a.m.-1:50 p.m.
 The early release is utilized for professional development.

 How many classes do you have per grade level?
-We currently have 3 sections of Kdg.; 3 sections of 1st grade; 3 sections of 2nd grade; 3 sections of 3rd grade; 3 sections of 4th grade; 3 sections of 5th grade; 2 sections of 6th grade; 1 section of 7th grade; and 1 section of 8th grade.
+We currently have 3 sections of Kdg.; 3 sections of 1st grade; 3 sections of 2nd grade; 3 sections of 3rd grade; 3 sections of 4th grade; 3 sections of 5th grade; 2 sections of 6th grade; 2 sections of 7th grade; and 1 section of 8th grade.

 What classes are offered outside of traditional academic courses?
 Students have opportunities in Music, P.E., and Integrated Technology.
-We currently also offer band to 6th-8th grade students.
-In grades K-5th grade Art is organized through our Art Teacher on a bimonthly basis.
+We currently also offer band to 6th-8th grade students as an after school program.
+In grades K-5th students have Library and Art on a weekly basis.
 In grades 6th -8th grade students have Art as part of their specials class rotation in addition to Music, P.E., and Integrated Technology.

 How do you become a part of Discovery?
 You need to fill out an application which is available on-line or in the school office.
 If you are applying for Kindergarten, the child will participate in the lottery.
 If you are applying for 1st-8th grade, you will be placed on a waitlist in the order the application is received.